 During the late 18th and early 19th centuries, Francisco José de Goya y Lucientes was a significant Spanish painter and printmaker.
 Born in Fuendetodos, he got his training in Saragossa and married the daughter of a Spanish court artist in Italy.
 Consequently, he became the first court painter to attain the highest position.

-His earliest artistic methods include using pastel colors to draw airy landscape settings.
-After being hit by a serious illness, he began the psychological characterization of his sitters with spotlighted figures and shadowed backgrounds.
+His earliest artistic methods include using pastel colours to draw airy landscape settings.
+After being hit by a severe illness, he began the psychological characterization of his sitters with spotlighted figures and shadowed backgrounds.

 He created numerous paintings of the Spanish Royal family and settings with historical sites and cultural significance.